jaz303/spinup/README.md

 # spinup

-`spinup` is a dead simple runner for long-running processes, designed for use during development.
+`spinup` is a dead simple runner for long-running processes (such as servers and file-watchers) designed for use during development.
 Simply create a `spin.up` file containing one shell command per line and launch them all by running `spinup`.

 Let's take a look at a simple `spin.up` file: